Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: quantum Fisher information under imprecise control

 Upon the optimal input states in Eqs.~(\ref{ancillary optimal}) and (\ref{state optimal}), Eq.~(\ref{output state}) is now rewritten as

 with a fixed probability $\mathcal N_{\theta,\pm}=1/2$.
 Consequently, the effective QFI is

 It is consistent with Eq.~(\ref{QFI optimal}) that $F_Q=N^2$ when $\Delta t=0$.
 When $\Delta t\ll1$, we have

 up to the second order of $\Delta t$.
-Again this result confirms that our condition about the joint evolution time $t_1$ in Eq.~(\ref{time optimal}) is optimal.
-In Figs.~\ref{QFI delay}(e) and \ref{QFI delay}(f), we show the dependence of the $F_Q$ on the encoding delay $\Delta t$ for the polarized probe state and the thermal probe state, respectively, under a proper ancillary qubit state and the optimal evolution time $t_1$ in Eqs.~(\ref{ancillary optimal}) and (\ref{time optimal}).
-Both of them demonstrate that the detrimental effect from the encoding decay on QFI is periodically presented.
-The Heisenberg scaling appears when $g\Delta t=n\pi$ with an integer $n$ for various $N$.
+Again it confirms that our condition about the joint evolution time $t_1$ in Eq.~(\ref{time optimal}) is optimal.
+In Figs.~\ref{QFI delay}(c) and \ref{QFI delay}(d), we show the dependence of $F_Q$ on the encoding delay $\Delta t$ for the polarized probe state and the thermal probe state, respectively, under the ancillary qubit state in Eq.~(\ref{ancillary optimal}) and the optimal evolution time $t_1$ in Eq.~(\ref{time optimal}).
+Both of them demonstrate that the detrimental effect from the encoding decay on QFI fluctuates with the time delay of encoding.

-\section{Classical Fisher Information}
+\section{Classical Fisher information}

-In a practical scenario of parametric estimation, CFI measures the amount of information that can be extracted from the probability distribution for the output state~\cite{braun2018quantum,liu2020quantum,tan2021fisher}, which is upper bounded by QFI about the metrology precision.
+In a practical parametric estimation, CFI measures the amount of information that can be extracted from the probability distribution of the output state~\cite{braun2018quantum,liu2020quantum,tan2021fisher}, which is upper bounded by QFI about the metrology precision.
 In this section, we derive CFI of our protocol under the same settings as those for QFI in Fig.~\ref{QFI thermal state}, i.e., the optimized joint-evolution time $t_{1,{\rm opt}}$, and an optimal state of the probe system $|j,j\rangle_{\rm opt}$, and the ancillary qubit $|\varphi\rangle_{\rm opt}$ in Eq.~(\ref{time optimal}) with $n_1=0$, Eq.~(\ref{state optimal}), and Eq.~(\ref{ancillary optimal}), respectively.

 The probe state after the three-stage evolution as described by the evolution operator~(\ref{U}) reads